operatorequals/git-course/README.md

 git log
 ```

-And what you have to do to solve the challenge should be clear by then!
+What you have to do to solve the challenge should be clear by then!

 What is left is to create *a new branch*, do your magic and then `git push origin <yourbranch>` to get the feedback from the Git Course Server.
 The Git Course Server checks each commit (message AND contents) for specific requirements, such as commit message conventions, expected code, file similarity,
 and others.
 Every challenge has a dedicated script checking pushed commits, as each time the objectives are different and need to be checked in specific ways.

-If a commit does not pass the tests (or the whole diff), an informative message with the commit hash appears as a result of `git push` and the upstream changes
+If a commit (or the whole diff) does not pass the tests, an informative message with the commit hash appears as a result of `git push` and the upstream changes
 are discarded.
 You can `git push` your changes forever and check every part of your solution.
 There is no "final" push - it is no exam.
 It is a sandbox!

+Finally, there is no scoring, no leaderboard and no logs of what you do!
+Learning sometimes takes suffering and frustration and watching people suffer or rewarding frustration points has never worked as a teaching experience for me.

 ## The Challenges